-Maurice Chammah is a journalist who writes feature articles, essays, and book reviews.
-He is currently a staff writer at The Marshall Project.
+Maurice Chammah is currently a staff writer at The Marshall Project.

-In Texas, he has reported on law, crime, religion, and other subjects for The New York Times, Texas Monthly, The Texas Observer, Guernica Magazine, and the Los Angeles Review of Books.
-His latest work from Texas is here.
+In Texas, his writing on law, crime, religion, and other subjects has appeared in The New York Times, Slate, Texas Monthly, The Texas Observer, Guernica Magazine, and the Los Angeles Review of Books.

 As a 2011-2012 Fulbright fellow in Cairo, Egypt, he reported for Rolling Stone Middle East, The Revealer, and the Austin American-Statesman.
 View his latest writing about Egypt at Adrift on the Nile.

 He has played violin in the band Mother Falcon and is an Assistant Editor at American Short Fiction.
-He’s on Twitter, Facebook, and LinkedIn.
+He’s on Twitter and LinkedIn.
 He lives in Austin, Texas.

 His first reader is usually Emily Smith.
 They wrote a travel guide to Egypt.